galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 questions:
 - What does ATAC-seq data tell us about the cell?
 - Which steps are necessary to cluster the cells of single-cell ATAC-seq data?
-- Why is dimension reduction important for analysis of single-cell data?
+- Why is dimension reduction important for the analysis of single-cell data?
 objectives:
 - Learn how single-cell ATAC-seq data is processed
 - Create a count-matrix from a 10X fragment file